GeminiAd/team-profile-generator/README.md

 - Installing and using node.js packages using npm.
 - Mobile-Responsive design.
 - Writing to a file using JavaScript.
 - General JavaScript and programming knowledge.
+- Understanding and using CSS Frameworks, such as Bootstrap.
+- General HTML/CSS knowledge.

 ## Author